 Happily ever after is often something that you only see in fairy tales.
-Seldom does this occur in real life, even with couples who profess undying love to each other on their wedding day.
-There are many reasons for partners getting a divorce these days, but it is important to remember that this family issue not only affects the couple, but can also have profound mental effects on the children.
+It rarely occurs in real life, even with couples who profess undying love to each other on their wedding day.
+There are many reasons partners getting divorced these days.
+And although marriage counseling can help, few marriage mates make use of the resource.

 Divorce introduces a massive change into the life of a boy or girl no matter what the age.
 Witnessing loss of love between parents, having parents break their marriage commitment, adjusting to going back and forth between two different households, and the daily absence of one parent while living with the other, all create a challenging new family circumstance in which to live.
 In the personal history of the boy or girl, parental divorce is a watershed event.
 Life that follows is significantly changed from how life was before.